-This season Whistler Blackcomb’s Terrain Parks Team and Whistler Kids Team are focused on parks progression.
-On opening day November 22, 2012, the Whistler Kids Training Centre, located under the Emerald Chair on Whistler Mountain will expand its facility to include beginner terrain park features.
+Whistler Blackcombís Terrain Parks Team and Whistler Kids Team are focused on parks progression.
+The School Yard, located under the Emerald Chair on Whistler Mountain, was built to be the perfect introduction zone to hitting terrain park features.
 This progression-focused facility is targeted to guests who are new to terrain parks and want to learn the fundamentals of riding rails and landing jumps.
 It is designed for beginners to hone their skills before moving on to the next level, the Terrain Garden.

 The Man Behind The Parks